arneBersch/Zoeglfrex/docs/quick_start_guide.md

 This means that we could also select our dimmer Model by typing `Model 1.0.0.0.0` or `Model 1.0.0`.

 But now let's patch our dimmers.
-In order to do this, it is much faster to select all our new Fixtures and record all of them at once:
+In order to do this, it is much faster to select all our new Fixtures and update all of them at once:
 ```
 Fixture 1.1 Thru .12 Attribute 2 Set Model 1
 ```